islamtalha01/Calender_Carousal-CT/README.md

 ### <a name="defaul-card-breakpoints-values"></a>`Default CardBreakpoints Values `

-Default Number of cards to display per slide based on the different screen sizes.
+Default number of cards to display per slide based on the different screen sizes.

 ```typescript
 export const CARD_BREAKPOINT: CardBreakpoint = {